-In order to graduate in the current convocation ceremonies, you must complete all your program requirements by the end of the current Winter Term and your records must be in good standing.
+In order to graduate in the current convocation ceremonies, you must complete all your program requirements by the end of the Spring 2020 Term and your records must be in good standing.

 Check STU-VIEW to ensure your account is cleared of any holds that may prevent your graduation.

 Full-time and Part-time, Post-secondary and Apprentice graduates who completed their program in the Spring 2019, Fall 2019, Winter 2020 and Spring 2020 terms are eligible to attend the current convocation ceremonies.

 To see your program's ceremony date and time, please see convocation ceremonies schedule.

 Who should apply to graduate?

 If you are a Full-time, Post-secondary or Apprenticeship student registered in the final semester of your program, and meet the requirements to graduate, you will be graduated automatically by the college.